Will Smith Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in MLB.

-- The Astros have a 3.50 team ERA that ranks first across all MLB pitching staffs.
+- The Astros' 3.50 team ERA ranks first across all league pitching staffs.

-- The Astros give up the 10th-fewest home runs in baseball (78 total, one per game).
+- Astros pitchers combine to give up 79 home runs (one per game), the ninth-fewest in the league.

-- France gets the start for the Astros, his ninth of the season.
-He is 2-2 with a 3.42 ERA and 38 strikeouts through 47 1/3 innings pitched.
+- The Astros will send Blanco (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw 6 2/3 innings against the Cincinnati Reds, allowing two earned runs while surrendering four hits.
+- The righty last appeared on Sunday against the Cincinnati Reds, when he went 5 2/3 innings, allowing five earned runs while giving up seven hits.

-- In eight games this season, the 28-year-old has a 3.42 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .230 to opposing hitters.
+- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.